MEPs call for action in Czech PM conflict-of-interest case

 Already a member?

-The audit audit found that Babiš is in violation of the EU's conflict-of-interest rules, as Agrofert has benefitted from EU funds.
+The audit found that Babiš is in violation of the EU's conflict-of-interest rules, as Agrofert has benefitted from EU funds.

 Babiš rejected the findings, claiming the audit was "manipulated" by his political foes.